You can use this menu to navigate the User Guide:

 Then, in the Create or Edit group box, start to enter the names of the carriers (or airports, cities, etc) that you want to add to the group.
 You can add them one by one, or copy in a list from elsewhere, provided it matches the format described in the box.

 Then, type in a name for the group in the new box and click on Save.
 The group will then appear in your list of Saved Groups.
 The process to save a group is the same across all of the rest of the group types.

 The last function in My OAG is that you can set up several default preferences across a range of functions, depending on how you wish to view results.
 You can select defaults for Export File Types, Distance Measurement, Service Type, Flight Type, Carrier Category, Period, Alliance, Equipment Group and Cabin Type, Show Map and Google Map Regions.

 Whatever you select here will be pre-set into your reports, so it’s worth bearing that in mind when preselecting preferences.
 You simply click on your preferred option and then click Save.
 Pre-set preferences can be overridden when running reports by changing the selection in the report.

 There is also a reference section where you can look up information on airport, airline and aircraft codes; review which carriers are included in each alliance group; check season dates; check which countries fit into each region grouping; check distances between two airports or two cities; and also review minimum connecting times (MCT) between two airports.

-This reference section is common across other Analyser products.
-The reference section is found under Reports and can be accessed either from the main toolbar or from the Schedules Analyser landing page.
+This reference section is common across other Analyzer products.
+The reference section is found under Reports and can be accessed either from the main toolbar or from the Schedules Analyzer landing page.

 We’ll take a quick look at some of the reference tables and how they work.